cewing/codefellows_f2_python/source/session01.rst

 * Adoption of Python 3 is growing fast

   * A few key packages still not supported (https://python3wos.appspot.com/)
   * Most code in the wild is still 2.x

 * You *can* learn to write Python that is forward compatible from 2.x to 3.x
 * We will be teaching from that perspective.

+* If you find yourself needing to work with Python 2 and 3, there are ways to write compatible code: https://wiki.python.org/moin/PortingPythonToPy3k

 Introduction to Your Environment